DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 ### TableHeaderRow.GroupButtonProps

-Describes propertiesused to render a group button.
+Describes properties used to render a group button.

 Field | Type | Description
 ------|------|------------